top of page

 About Tammy:

-• Parent of 3 neurodiverse children: Down syndrome, Speech-Language Impairment, Dyslexia, and ADHD
+• Parent of 3 neurodiverse children: Down syndrome, Speech-Language Impairment, Dyslexia, ADHD, and Executive Function

 • Certified in Assistive Technology: experienced with multimodal communication systems